 Virginia Lynch, the mother of forensic nursing, discovered her passion for the field when she visited a crime lab in 1982.
-According to her, pieces of evidence such as clothing, specimens, and records have so much importance but were often lost to the authorities when the victim is being treated in a health care facility.
+According to her, evidence such as clothing, specimens, and records have so much importance but was often lost to the authorities when the victim is being treated in a health care facility.

 “When I asked the police if the person who abused, raped, or killed these patients would be caught and punished, they told me it was unlikely because the doctors and nurses lost and destroyed the evidence,” Lynch said.
 “It had never occurred to me that the healthcare professions were unintentionally obstructing justice.”

 Lynch believed that nurses’ combined education in both biological and social sciences with the right skills in communication and crisis intervention made them ideal forensic professionals.